Combat Logistics Regiment 37

 Combat Logistics Regiment 37 (formerly Headquarters Regiment), 3rd MLG is a logistics regiment of the United States Marine Corps.
 It is part of the 3rd Marine Logistics Group and III Marine Expeditionary Force (III MEF).
 The unit is based out of the Marine Corps Base Camp Kinser, Okinawa, Japan.

 Mission

-Provide command and control, administration, communications, food services, and services support to the Marine Logistics Group (MLG) Command Element (CE).
+Provide command and control, administration, food services, and services, to the Marine Logistics Group (MLG).
+Serve as the forward echeloning headquarters of the MLG or as the Logistics Command Element (LCE) Headquarters for a Marine Expeditionary Brigade sized Marine Air-Ground Task Force.
+Provide the LCE for Marine Expeditionary Units.